Benefits of Working in a Team

 I loved going to his music school on Sundays especially at one time when he imported about ten pianos from Japan for sale here in Kenya.
 It was in one of those visits to the music school that I came across a Success magazine which I pilfered by taking it home without Shem's permission.
 (Oh!
 I hope he will forgive me if he happens to read this story.)

-While flicking through that wonderful magazine, I came across an article that listed the benefits of working in a team.
+While flicking through that wonderful magazine, I saw an article that listed the benefits of working in a team.
 I was so captivated by the article that I cut out a section of the magazine page that listed the benefits and glued it to a page on an exercise book I christened "Dream Book".

 Unfortunately, that Dream Book of mine was later on chewed by a cow at home sometimes in 2010 after I left it on the compound where the cows were grazing.
 I mentioned that loss to my younger brother Symo who remarked wryly, "Maybe God wants you to change your dreams."